RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 Basic code style guidelines are enforced by ESLint, but there are additional guidelines.

 #### File Structure
-- File names use lowerCamelCase reflective of the parent directory and functionality (e.g., authentication.ts, authenticationContext.ts).
+- File names use lowerCamelCase reflective of the parent directory and functionality (e.g., `authentication.js`, `authenticationContext.js`).
 - The directory structure is organized by React, Redux, and service layer, with all relevant application files maintained in the src directory.

 #### Functionality, testing